 Example 1: "a spirit containing caramel produced from genetically modified corn."
 Example 2: "genetically modified sweet corn."

-More information can be found on the European Commission's website: https://ec.europa.eu/food/plant/gmo/traceability_labelling_en and in the agricultural biotechnology.
+More information can be found on the European Commission's website: https://ec.europa.eu/food/plant/gmo/traceability_labelling_en and in the annual GAIN reports on agricultural biotechnology.
+The latest report is available here.